Qiskit/qiskit/docs/migration_guides/algorithms_migration.rst

     a.
 Using **local** statevector simulators for quick prototyping: **Reference Primitives** in :mod:`qiskit.primitives`
     b.
 Using **local** Aer simulators for finer algorithm tuning: **Aer Primitives** in :mod:`qiskit_aer.primitives`
     c.
 Accessing backends using **IBM's Qiskit Runtime service**: **Runtime primitives** in :mod:`qiskit_ibm_runtime`
     d.
-Accessing backends using a **non-native primitves in other provider**: **Backend Primitives** in :mod:`qiskit.primitives`
+Accessing backends **without native primitves support**: **Backends without native primitive support** via :class:`~qiskit.primitives.BackendSampler` and :class:`~qiskit.primitives.BackendEstimator`.

-For more detailed information and examples, particularly on the use of the **Backend Primitives**, please refer to the `Quantum Instance migration guide <https://qisk.it/qi_migration>`_.
+For more detailed information and examples, particularly on the use of the **backends without native primitive supports**, please refer to the `Quantum Instance migration guide <https://qisk.it/qi_migration>`_.

 In this guide, we will cover 3 different common configurations for algorithms that determine